 - d.
-Push latch (D), and open screen assembly access door (E).
+Push latch (D) and open screen assembly access door (E).
 Secure with rod (F) stored inside screen door. - e.
 If duct (G) is plugged, blow out debris with compressed air. - f.
 Clean screen with compressed air. - g.
-Reposition rotor assembly (C), secure with bolt and nut (B). - h.
-Check clearance between trailing edge of rotor (A).
-It should be .04 - .32 inches (1 - 8 mm) at all locations when rotating.
+Reposition rotor assembly (C) secure with bolt and nut (B). - h.
+Check clearance between trailing edge of cleaner ducts (A).
+It should be .04-.32 inches (1-8 mm) at all locations when rotating.

-Rotor may touch screen as long as rotor continues to rotate.
+Cleaner duct may touch screen as long as duct continues to rotate.